mazdaqshahzad/Mazdi-Frontend-Validation-Toolkit/README.md

 This JavaScript code provides a set of functions for validating DOM elements in a web form.
 It includes validations for fields such as name, email, dropdowns, checkboxes, and select options.
 The code also allows for displaying error messages on the screen and creating a JSON object of all the validated fields for further processing or debugging purposes

+(**Note:** This repository is currently in active development mode, with ongoing enhancements and improvements.
+Contributions are welcome.
+If you find any issues or have suggestions for improvements, please create an issue or submit a pull request.)

 ## Usage

 To use the validation functions, follow these steps: